A unified framework for learning with nonlinear model classes from arbitrary linear samples: Introduction

 \subsection{Related work}

-Our sampling framework is inspired by previous work in compressed sensing, notably compressed sensing with \textit{isotropic vectors} \cite{candes2011probabilistic}, which was later extended in \cite[Chpt.\ 12]{adcock2021compressive} to compressed sensing with \textit{jointly isotropic vectors}.
+Our framework is inspired by previous work in compressed sensing, notably the \textit{isotropic vector model} of \cite{candes2011probabilistic}, which was later extended in \cite[Chpt.\ 12]{adcock2021compressive} to compressed sensing with \textit{jointly isotropic vectors}.
 This considers the specific case where $\bbX_0 = \bbC^N$, $\bbY_1 = \cdots = \bbY_m = \bbC$ and $\bbU$ is the set of $s$-sparse vectors, i.e., the target object is an (approximately) sparse vector and the sampling operators are linear functionals.
-Note that isotropy would correspond to the case $\alpha = \beta = 1$ in \ef{nondegeneracy}.
+Note that isotropy corresponds $\alpha = \beta = 1$ in \ef{nondegeneracy}.
 We relax this to allow $\alpha \neq \beta$.
 Within the compressed sensing literature, there are a number of works that allow for non-scalar valued measurements.
-See \cite{bigot2016analysis,boyer2019compressed} for an instance of vector-valued measurements (`block sampling') and \cite{traonmilin2017compressed} as well as \cite{adcock2022efficient,dexter2019mixed} for Hilbert-valued measurements.
+See \cite{bigot2016analysis,boyer2019compressed} for an instance of vector-valued measurements (`block sampling') and \cite{traonmilin2017compressed} as well as \cite{adcock2024efficient,dexter2019mixed} for Hilbert-valued measurements.

-Recovery guarantees in compressed sensing are generally derived for specific model classes, such as sparse vectors or various generalizations (e.g., joint sparse vectors, block sparse vectors, sparse in levels vectors, and so forth \cite{adcock2017breaking,baraniuk2010model-based,bourrier2014fundamental,davenport2012introduction,duarte2011structured,traonmilin2018stable}).
+Recovery guarantees in compressed sensing are generally derived for specific model classes, such as sparse vectors or various generalizations (e.g., joint sparse vectors, group sparse vectors, sparse in levels vectors, and so forth \cite{adcock2017breaking,baraniuk2010model-based,bourrier2014fundamental,davenport2012introduction,duarte2011structured,traonmilin2018stable}.
 Guarantees for general model classes are usually only presented in the case of (sub)Gaussian random measurements (see e.g., \cite{baraniuk2010model-based,dirksen2016dimensionality}).
 These, while mathematically elegant, are typically not useful in practice.
 Our framework provides a unified set of recovery guarantees for very general types of measurements.
-It contains subsampled unitary matrices (a well-known measurement modality in compressed sensing, with practical relevance -- see Example \ref{ex:comp-sens-sub-unitary}) as a special case, but also many others, including non-scalar valued measurements.
+It contains \textit{subsampled unitary matrices} (a well-known measurement modality in compressed sensing, with practical relevance -- see Example \ref{ex:comp-sens-sub-unitary}) as a special case, but also many others, including non-scalar valued measurements.